albert-dang/cicd/GCPxGitLab/README.md

 				- '--allow-unauthenticated''
 			entrypoint: gcloud

 We can define values for the variables in our configuration.
 This is useful in case we want to configure these details at build time or re-use this template with different values.
-Substituting variable values can be studied further here: https://cloud.google.com/build/docs/configuring-builds/substitute-variable-values

 		substitutions:
 			_GITLAB_IP: 12.123.123.12